Sunshine Coast, BC: Things to Do and See

 Smaller than Katherine Lake and also family-friendly.

-Ruby Lake | Sunshine Coast BC
+A still Ruby Lake on the Sunshine Coast BC

 Skookumchuck Narrows | Sunshine Coast BC

-Sunshine Coast B.C, Canada
+Sunshine Coast Video

 Where would you like to visit on the Sunshine Coast?